DevNaNuvem/KeeNotesDX/ReadMe.md

 ## License

- Copyright (c) 2019 Jeremy Jamet / [Kunzisoft](https://www.kunzisoft.com).

- This file is part of KeePass DX.
+ This file is part of KeeNotes DX.

-  [KeePass DX](https://www.keepassdx.com) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+  [KeeNotes DX] is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  KeePass DX is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  KeeNotes DX is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License along with KeePass DX.
+  You should have received a copy of the GNU General Public License along with KeeNotes DX.
 If not, see <http://www.gnu.org/licenses/>.

+  *This project is a fork of [KeePassDX](https://github.com/Kunzisoft/KeePassDX) by Kunzisoft.*
+  Which is a fork of:

   *This project is a fork of [KeepassDroid](https://github.com/bpellin/keepassdroid) by bpellin.*